huggingface/huggingface_hub/docs/source/en/guides/download.md

 /home/wauplin/.cache/huggingface/hub/datasets--bigcode--the-stack/snapshots/9ca8fa6acdbc8ce920a0cb58adcdafc495818ae7
 ```

-For a full detail of the options, you can run:
+For a full list of the arguments, you can run:

 ```bash
 huggingface-cli download --help